Join the GLLC for one or all of our Zoom meetings.

 Improving the Management of Nutrients in the Region

-The GLLC first turned its attention to the problem of nutrient pollution in 2019 with the inaugural Patricia Birkholz Institute for Great Lakes-St. Lawrence Policy.
-The Caucus’s Task Force on Nutrient Management leads the organization’s efforts to reduce the incidence of polluted runoff that carries excess nutrients into the Great Lakes and other waterbodies.
-The task force will report on its progress to date during this session.
-Also featured will be a presentation on the binational progress that Canada and the U.S. are making to achieve the goals for nutrients established under the Great Lakes Water Quality Agreement.
+In 2019, the GLLC selected the problem of nutrient pollution as the focus for the inaugural Patricia Birkholz Institute for Great Lakes-St. Lawrence Policy.
+The Caucus’s Task Force on Nutrient Management leads the organization’s efforts to take coordinated regional action to reduce the incidence of polluted runoff that carries excess nutrients into the Great Lakes and other waterbodies.
+Wisconsin Sen. André Jacque, chair of the task force, will report on the model policies recommended by the task force and plans for action in 2021.
+In addition, Santina Wortman of the EPA Great Lakes National Program Office will present on the binational progress that Canada and the U.S. are making to achieve the goals for managing nutrients that were established under the Great Lakes Water Quality Agreement.

 Senator André Jacque, Wisconsin

 Santina Wortman, EPA Great Lakes National Program Office

 With gratitude to the Fred A. and Barbara M. Erb Family Foundation

 Responding to the Contamination of Drinking Water with PFAS

 Michigan is ground zero for the emerging issue of PFAS contamination, which now has been shown to affect all eight states and both provinces.
 This session will bring GLLC members up to speed on the potential and real harm caused by these “forever chemicals” and what the state of Michigan is doing to address the problem.

 Liesl Eichler Clark, Director of Michigan Department of Environment, Great Lakes, and Energy